How to Build a Niche Website: Step-by-Step Case Study

 • Includes your niche.
 This tells the visitor right away what your site is about.

-If you’re stuck, you can use a tool like Domain Name Brain to give you some ideas:
+If you’re stuck, you can use one of the dozens of domain name generator tools to give you some ideas.

 Once you’re done deciding the name, check if it is available in a domain registrar like NameCheap (affiliate link) or Hover.